Basic Workflow Patterns

 Middleware

-The withStore
+The withState

-import { withStore } from "@llama-flow/core/middleware/store";
+import { createStatefulMiddleware } from "@llama-flow/core/middleware/state";

-// Create a workflow with store middleware
+// Create a workflow with state middleware

 count: 0,